The Voice: Season 14

-The three-time Emmy Award-winning The Voice returns with the strongest vocalists from across the country invited to compete in the blockbuster vocal competition show's new season.
+The four-time Emmy Award-winning The Voice returns with the strongest vocalists from across the country invited to compete in the blockbuster vocal competition show's new season.

-The show's innovative format features five stages of competition: the first begins with the blind auditions, followed by the battle rounds, the knockouts, the live playoffs and, finally, the live performance shows.
+The show's innovative format features five stages of competition: the first begins with the blind auditions, then the battle rounds, knockouts, playoffs and, finally, the live performance shows.

 During the blind auditions, the decisions from the musician coaches are based solely on voice and not on looks.
 The coaches hear the artists perform, but they don't get to see them - thanks to rotating chairs.
 If a coach is impressed by the artist's voice, he/she pushes a button to select the artist for his/her team.
 At this point, the coach's chair will swivel so that he/she can face the artist he/she has selected.
 If more than one coach pushes his/her button, the power then shifts to the artists to choose which coach they want to work with.
 If no coach pushes his/her button, the artist is eliminated from the competition.

-In the live playoff rounds, the Top 20 artists compete to secure a spot in the live shows.
-Artists perform live, and America votes to save their two favorite artists from each team.
-The coaches then save one remaining artist to complete their roster.
-The remaining contestants move on to the final phase of the competition - the live shows.
+In the playoff rounds, the "Coach Comeback" format twist returns as each coach will be allowed to bring back one team member previously eliminated from the competition during the knockout rounds.
+The Top 24 artists will compete to secure a spot in the live shows.
+Artists will perform and the coaches will then select three of their six artists to complete their roster and move on to the final phase of the competition - the live shows.